violinist-dev/eessmith/docroot/modules/contrib/cohesion/modules/cohesion_sync/README.md

 **Import**

-To import all previously exported `*.package.yml_` files from your `dx8_sync` directory into the current site, use the following drush command:
+To import all previously exported `*.package.yml_` files from your `site_studio_sync` directory into the current site, use the following drush command:

 ```
 drush sync:import